CyVerse-learning-materials/learning-materials-home/docs/vice/quick-rstudio.md

 !!!
 Note

-  Normal wait time for launching a featured VICE app is less than 2 minutes.
+  Normal wait time for a featured VICE app to launch is less than 2 minutes.
   If you're experiencing a significantly longer wait, consider terminating the Analysis and starting a new one.

 ## 4. Create an RStudio Project